ZixWang1015/ZixWang1015.github.io/_pages/about.md

 What's New
 ------
-- [8/2025] My teammates and me participate in the [Challenge Cup 2025 Games](https://2025.tiaozhanbei.net/)!
+- [8/2025] My teammates and me participated in the [Challenge Cup 2025 Games](https://2025.tiaozhanbei.net/) !
 You can get a brief understanding of our project [here](https://github.com/EnCurryAge/Yolo-Adv).

 - [5/2025] Our paper "Decoupling Memories, Muting Neurons: Towards Practical Machine Unlearning for Large Language Models" got accepted in [ACL 2025 Findings](https://2025.aclweb.org/) !